Automated Package Verification

-If you have questions about your notice or Automated Package Verification, please email email@example.com.
-For any questions about your account, please contact your PC Postage provider directly.
+If you have questions about your notice or APV, please email firstname.lastname@example.org.
+For any questions about your account or billing, please contact your PC Postage provider directly.

-Generally, a postage difference occurs when the package characteristics (e.g., weight, dimensions, zone, etc.) used when the Click-N-Ship or PC Postage label is created does not match measurements of the actual package mailed as captured by USPS processing equipment.
-The most common reasons that result in a different mail class or rating category include:
+Generally, if the package characteristics (e.g., weight, dimensions, zone, etc.) that the sender inputs when generating the Click-N-Ship or PC Postage label do not match the actual characteristics of the package, USPS processing equipment will discover and note the discrepancy.
+The most common instances that result in a different price include:

-- Incorrect service or packaging entered for label creation versus actual service/packaging material used (e.g., First-Class™ labels cannot be used on Priority Mail or Priority Mail Express® packaging).
+- Service on label does not match packaging (e.g., First-Class™ labels cannot be used with Priority Mail or Priority Mail Express® packaging materials)